Travel is more expensive than ever. From flights to accommodation, prices are up. The idea of earning some money as you

 - Get paid to drive to your destination.
 Cars and trucks are moved around North America by independent contractors, people like you and me, all the time.
 In some cases, your costs are covered; in others you actually make money.
 It's luck of the draw as to whether the destination of the car is of interest to you but it is a great way to save on travel and possibly make some money as well.
 In Canada, see Canada Driveaway.
 In the United States, see Auto Driveaway.

-- Busk.
+- Busk at your destination.
 In a safe public square show off your musical talent or perform an exquisite poem by heart.
 You don't need a large repertoire as people move along all the time.
 In a good location, it's possible to make some decent money to cover travel expenses and also meet some pretty interesting people.
 Just be sure to find out any local regulations that apply.
 You don't want a ticket eating into your profits.

 - Sell cool stuff you find on your travels.
 Are you a shopper?
 Are you good at marketing things you love?
 Find products on your travels that are totally unique and/or inexpensive that you can bring home and sell.
 The money comes to you after your trip but it's still money earned from your trip!